bra1nDump/do-not-blink/readme.md

 - Website aka Frontend aka Client.
 This is the UI of the project. /client
 - Server aka Game server aka express application.
 It both runs the game server && serves static files for the Presentation and Website.

+## Server
+I never actually used the build script in the server, it does some weird thing an produces a couple of javascript files, which I'm not assure how to start.
+I simply use the start script provided by the colyseus library.
+It starts the server in transpile mode from server/src/index.ts and serves the static files from the `client/build` directory.

 [Key] Most initialization code lives in `server/src/arena.config.ts`
 - It creates room definition
 - It initializes express and starts serving the presentaiton & website itself